 Don’t be fooled by the apparent simplicity of this section.
 A designer can google a quick overview of your business—the problem is that it’s not what they’re really looking for.

-Think about it this way, UX designers specialize in extracting valuable information from a wide array of sources like quantitative and qualitative user research, competitor research, business needs and positioning, and turning it into visual experiences.
+Think about it this way, UX designers specialize in extracting valuable information from a wide array of sources like quantitative and qualitative user research, competitor research, business needs and positioning, and turning them into visual experiences.
 Whatever you include in your company intro will have a massive impact on how the project will be headed.

 Definitely, briefs are supposed to be “brief,” but consider ditching the marketing-tailored company outline and reframing it in a way that designers will find useful—what the company does, who it serves, and what it aims to achieve.
 Less fluff, in this case, is always better.